-Gifted education Gifted education (also known as Gifted and Talented Education (GATE), Talented and Gifted (TAG), or G/T) is a broad term for special practices, procedures and theories used in the education of children who have been identified as gifted or talented.
+Gifted education Gifted education (also known as Gifted and Talented Education (GATE), Talented and Gifted (TAG), or G/T) is a broad term for special practices, procedures, and theories used in the education of children who have been identified as gifted or talented.
 There is no standard global definition of what a gifted student is.
 In 2011, the National Association for Gifted Children published a position paper that defined what a gifted student is.
-Gifted describes individuals who demonstrate outstanding aptitude or competence in one or more domains.
+The term "gifted," in that position paper, describes individuals who demonstrate outstanding aptitude or competence in one or more domains.

-Multipotentiality is an educational and psychological term referring to the ability of a person, particularly one of intellectual or artistic curiosity, to excel in two or more different fields. [ 1 ] It can also refer to an individual whose interests span multiple fields or areas, rather than being strong in just one.
+Multipotentiality is an educational and psychological term referring to the ability of a person, particularly one of intellectual or artistic curiosity, to excel in two or more different fields.
+It can also refer to an individual whose interests span multiple fields or areas, rather than being strong in just one.
 Such individuals are called "multipotentialites."
 On the contrary, those whose interests lie mostly within a single field are called "specialists."
 While the term multipotentialite can be used interchangeably with polymath or Renaissance Person, the terms are not identical.
 One need not be an expert in any particular field to be a multipotentialite.
-Other terms used to refer to multipotentialites are scanners, slashers, [ 2 ] and multipods, among others.
+Other terms used to refer to multipotentialites are scanners, slashers, and multipods, among others.
 Multipotentiality

-Intelligence quotient An intelligence quotient, or IQ, is a score derived from one of several standardized tests designed to assess intelligence.
+An intelligence quotient, or IQ, is a score derived from one of several standardized tests designed to assess intelligence.
 The abbreviation "IQ" comes from the German term Intelligenz-Quotient, originally coined by psychologist William Stern.
-When modern IQ tests are devised, the mean (average) score within an age group is set to 100 and the standard deviation (SD) almost always to 15, although this was not always so historically. [ 1 ] Thus, the intention is that approximately 95% of the population scores within two SDs of the mean, i.e. has an IQ between 70 and 130.
-IQ scores have been shown to be associated with such factors as morbidity and mortality, [ 2 ] parental social status, [ 3 ] and, to a substantial degree, biological parental IQ.
-While the heritability of IQ has been investigated for nearly a century, there is still debate about the significance of heritability estimates [ 4 ] [ 5 ] and the mechanisms of inheritance . [ 6 ]
+When current IQ tests are developed, the median raw score of the norming sample is defined as IQ 100 and scores each standard deviation (SD) up or down are defined as 15 IQ points greater or less, although this was not always so historically.
+By this definition, approximately 95 percent of the population scores an IQ between 70 and 130, which is within two standard deviations of the mean.
+IQ scores have been shown to be associated with such factors as morbidity and mortality, parental social status, and, to a substantial degree, biological parental IQ.

-A genius is a person who has exceptional intellectual ability, creativity, or originality, typically to a degree that is associated with the achievement of unprecedented insight.
+A genius is a person who displays exceptional intellectual ability, creativity, or originality, typically to a degree that is associated with the achievement of unprecedented insight.
+This may refer to a particular aspect of an individual, or the individual in his or her entirety; to a scholar in many subjects (e.g. Gottfried Wilhelm Leibniz or Leonardo da Vinci) or a scholar in a single subject (e.g., Albert Einstein or Charles Darwin).
 There is no scientifically precise definition of genius, and the question of whether the notion itself has any real meaning has long been a subject of debate.
-The term is used in various ways: to refer to a particular aspect of an individual, or the individual in his or her entirety; to a scholar in many subjects (e.g. Gottfried Wilhelm Leibniz or Leonardo da Vinci) [ 1 ] or a scholar in a single subject (e.g., Albert Einstein or Srinivasa Ramanujan or Stephen Hawking ).
 Research into what causes genius and mastery is still in its early stages, and psychology offers relevant insights.
 Genius